Awards for Faculty/Student Mentored Research

 Each winner will also receive a certificate of achievement.

 The primary criteria for the selection of the awards is how applicants demonstrate exceptional work through mentored research in the Arts.
-This can be evidenced through, but is not necessary limited to, works, exhibitions, performances, publications, or any other form of scholarly, creative and/or research work related to the Arts.
+This can be evidenced through, but is not necessarily limited to: works, exhibitions, performances, publications, or any other form of scholarly, creative and/or research work related to the Arts.
 Additional consideration will be given to works that effectively help advance the College’s contributions to the research mission of the University.

-The College’s administrative team (comprised of the Dean, Associate Dean, and the School’s Directors) will select the winners.
+The College’s administrative team (comprised of the Dean, Associate Dean, Assistant Dean, and the School’s Directors) will select the winners.
 Winners will be publicly announced shortly after selection and will be recognized at the College’s annual May commencement ceremony.

 - Presentations must be mounted to the display area using nonpermanent, removable